 The latest ReCreew COST Action meeting took place on the 30th of August 2017 in Rhodes, Greece.Hosted at the Rhodos Palace International Convention Center and co-located with the 15th International Conference on Environmental Science and Technology, the meeting was a successful collaboration between each of the COST action working groups and the Young Researchers forum.Dr.-Ing.
 Alexandra Pehlken is the head of Working Group 1, which focusses on data gathering, collation and assembly related to WEEE, assisted by Clayton Burger.

-The journal Sustainability (mdpi) published a new study that derived from the international collaboration of the Cascade Use research group with Prof. Wuest from the West Virginia University.
+CCU has published their approach on cascade use in the recently published paper: Cascade Use and the Management of Product Lifecycles (Authors: Matthias Kalverkamp, Alexandra Pehlken, Thorsten Wuest) and was selected as cover story from the mdpi publisher (out of 176 submitted articles): http://www.mdpi.com/2071-1050/9/9/1540.
 The study explores the challenges related to the End-Of-Life phase of products in circular systems within the commonly established frameworks of product lifecycles.
 The researchers criticize that the current focus on producer-centric supply chains neglects the real complexity at the end-of-life.
 They argue in favor of the ‘cascade use methodology’ as an extension to current product lifecycle models which would support the identification of additional value-add and resource conservation at the end-of-life of products and materials.
 They analyze and discuss their approach using case studies.

-The study is published in the open access journal Sustainability, click here for the online article.
+The study is published in the open access journal Sustainability.

 Yuan Shi, a master student of the School of Automotive Engineering from Wuhan University of Technology, China, was studying for 3 months at CCU.
 She was involved in the research topics of the Cascade Use group and did research on Chinese data for scrap tires and new energy vehicles in China.
 Her research and study visit was possible through funding within the IPID4ALL program of the DAAD.
 It was an ongoing research exchange, following up of a short visit of her tutor Prof. Jinsheng Xiao in 2016.